Self-shrinking generator: Example

 and an initial register fill of 1 0 1 1 0 1 1 0.

 Below table lists, for each iteration of the LFSR, its intermediate output before self-shrinking, as well as the final generator output.
 The tap positions defined by the connection polynomial are marked with blue headings.
 The state of the zeroth iteration represents the initial input.

 At the end of four iterations, the following sequence of intermediate bits is produced: 0110.

 The first pair of bits, 01, is discarded since it does not match either 10 or 11.

-The second pair of bits, 10, matches the second step of the algorithm so a zero is output.
+The second pair of bits, 10, matches the second step of the algorithm, so a zero is output.

 More bits are created by continuing to clock the LFSR and shrinking its output as described above.

 Cryptanalysis

+As with the shrinking generator, the self-shrinking generator is vulnerable to timing attacks since the output rate varies depending on the state.

 In their paper, Meier and Steffelbach prove that a LFSR-based self-shrinking generator with a connection polynomial of length L results in an output sequence period of at least 2L/2, and a linear complexity of at least 2L/2-1.

 Furthermore, they show that any self-shrinking generator can be represented as a shrinking-generator.
 The inverse is also true:

 Any shrinking generator can be implemented as a self-shrinking generator, although the resultant generator may not be of maximal length.

 An attack presented by the authors requires about 20.7L steps, assuming a known connection polynomial.

 A more advanced attack, discovered by Mihaljević, is able to break a register a hundred bits in length in around 257 steps, using an output sequence of only 4.9 x 108 bits.